 Kirsten has been working with BGB Dentistry as an account manager for 3 years.
 However, she has been active in the dentistry sector for many more years.
 Kirsten talks about her work and shares her insight into Dutch dentistry, the growing contribution of dentists from other European countries, and what it takes to have a successful dentistry career in the Netherlands.
 Would you like to know more about your opportunities in Dutch dentistry?
 Send an e-mail to Arjen Versteeg at firstname.lastname@example.org!1.
 Can you tell us something about how you started working for BGB?

-I’ve been an account manager with DPA Dentistry for 3 years.
+I’ve been an account manager with BGB Dentistry, which was called DPA Dentistry at the time, for 3 years.
 Before I started working here, I was a manager at 3 dental clinics.
-When I was looking for a dentist, I got in touch with DPA.
+When I was looking for a dentist, I got in touch with BGB.
 They had a lovely candidate for our clinic in Apeldoorn.
-After working together for 2-3 years, during which I employed 3 DPA dentists, I liked the company so much that I applied for a job.
-I had an interview and soon after, I was DPA’s newest account manager.
+After working together for 2-3 years, during which I employed 3 BGB dentists, I liked the company so much that I applied for a job.
+I had an interview and soon after, I was BGB’s newest account manager.

 2. Where did the dentists who worked in your clinics come from?

 All three dentists working in the different clinics arrived here from Spain.
 The Spanish dentist who went to The Hague still works there.
 In Apeldoorn we employed a dentist who is originally from Cuba but got his degree in Spain.
 He still works there and he’ll even take over the clinic this year.
 The third dentist is also from Spain and still works in the clinic Vaassen.

 3. As an account manager, what are your responsibilities at BGB?